iluvadev/ConsoleProgressBar/README.md

 * Optional multiple `Descriptions` under ProgressBar
 * Colors in all components: in ProgressBar `Layout`, in `Text` and `Descriptions`

-You can define dynamic content or values, with lambda expressions in:
+You can define dynamic content or values, with lambda expressions for:
 * Background and Foreground Colors of `Layout`, `Text` and `Descriptions`
 * Content of `Text` and `Descriptions`
 * Characters used in `Layout` to represent ProgressBar